 The staff and physicians at St. Joseph's Health are committed to sharing information and working with the media to educate the public on topics related to health and healthcare.
-The PR & Marketing Department welcomes the opportunity to serve as a media resource with the assistance from St. Joseph's knowledgeable clinical staff, to provide background information, expert interviews and commentary on healthcare issues.
-All media calls should be channeled through PR & Marketing.
+The Marketing and Communications Department welcomes the opportunity to serve as a media resource with the assistance from St. Joseph's knowledgeable clinical staff, to provide background information, expert interviews and commentary on healthcare issues.
+All media calls should be channeled through Marketing and Communications.

-To protect the privacy of our patients and their families, St. Joseph's policy requires a staff member from PR & Marketing to accompany all reporters, video crews and photographers visiting the facility for business purposes.
+To protect the privacy of our patients and their families, St. Joseph's policy requires a staff member from Marketing and Communications to accompany all reporters, video crews and photographers visiting the facility for business purposes.

 If you have questions regarding a news release or to arrange an interview during business hours, Monday through Friday, from 7:00 a.m. to 4:30 p.m. contact us by phone at (315) 703-2140 or e-mail: email@example.com.
 After office hours, please call the hospital's main number, (315) 448-5111, and ask to speak with the administrative coordinator.